Those who are courageous,

 At that time, Charlie started to develop photography series based on blood.
 Having been inspired and intrigued by Andres Serrano's works, blood―with its red color, its primal content, and that intangible visceral quality―magnetized him.
 He built big pans to discover and capture the beautiful and unique organic patterns that would form from blood samples he had procured at the meat market on the West Side of Manhattan, the same blood source for shark fishermen.
 Charlie would have to compete for blood during the summer months, when there was a high demand for its use in chum, during the shark fishing competitions in Montauk, New York.

-"How do you approach the language of someone passing away?"
+the language of someone

 During this peculiar photography-making process, dust would constantly land and stick to the surface of blood.
 And he would be obliged to painstakingly pick it off with an eyedropper.
 "So whatever this dust is, it's something that has come into my space and awareness.
 Dust is all around us.
 We are constantly shedding our matter, breathing in our and others' matter."

 We come from dust; we return to dust.
 At that time, his aunt had passed away, and she was the first in his family to have been cremated.
 The notion of dust and ashes, compounded with the realization that his ailing father would soon pass away, was a catharsis for him.
 How do you approach the language of someone passing away?
 Can we capture or express the notion of life and death through photography?